Written by CorpsAfrica/Malawi Volunteer Ms. Margaret Magombo

 Passing around Mpheta village in Domasi, one would forget that this is summer.
-This is the area where Domasi scheme is located.
-It is a large chunk of land which is supporting livelihoods of thousands of people.
+This is the area where the Domasi scheme is located.
+It is a large chunk of land which is supporting the livelihoods of thousands of people.
 It is through the sweat of the locals that the large expanse of land is constantly green in and out of season.

 Walking around the households surrounding the scheme all signs of self-sufficiency were too visible.
 One cannot complain of food insecurity in this part of Zomba.
 Standard iron thatched houses are a main feature in this area.
 I was really thrilled to see how nature is being harnessed for the advantage of man.
 I wish how people are using water in Mpheta could be a model in different parts of mother Malawi.
 It is an indisputable fact that this nation is blessed with countless rivers.
 Most of these rivers are not being used to the advantage of the locals.
 How I wish relevant stakeholders played the needed role in turning these feely given precious pearls for the support of standard living.